eabili0/planning-poker/README.md

 # run

-Simply run `docker-compose up -d`, this should launch the website behind port `80` by default.
+Simply run `docker compose up -d`, this should launch the website behind port `80` by default.

 # how-to-contribute